stripe/stripe-ios/MIGRATING.md

 ## Migration Guides

 ### Migrating from versions < 16.0.0
-* The following have been migrated from Source/Token to PaymentMethod:
+* The following have been migrated from Source/Token to PaymentMethod.
+If you have integrated with any of these things, you must also migrate to PaymentMethod and the Payment Intent API.
+See https://stripe.com/docs/payments/payment-methods#transitioning.
+See CHANGELOG.md for more details.
   * UI components
     * STPPaymentCardTextField
     * STPAddCardViewController